-AVOID These Essential Oils throughout Pregnancy, Labor, and While Breastfeeding
+Essential oils to Avoid throughout Pregnancy, Labor, and while Breastfeeding

-Use of essential oils in labor should only be in small amounts and locally applied, not used with a diffuser.
-The fragrances could be irritating to your newborn's virgin lungs.
-Also, you want your baby to pick up your body scent for bonding, and other scents could be confusing.
+Use of essential oils in labor should only be used in small amounts and locally applied, not used with a diffuser.
+Consider how irritating the fragrances could be to your newborn's virgin lungs.
+Also, you want your baby to pick up your body scent for bonding and other scents could be confusing.